• Skip to primary navigation

 Do I need a Scuba Refresher?

 If it’s been a while since you’ve been in the water, it might be time for a refresher!
 When registering people for refreshers, we usually ask how long it’s been since you last dove.
-Then, and most importantly, how active of a diver were you then.
+Then, and most importantly, how active of a diver were you?

 Back to Top